Brian Moser: Disappearing World series

-In 1969, encouraged by his wife at the time, Caroline, an anthropologist, Moser wrote a synopsis for a proposed series that he titled "The Vanishing Tribes of Latin America."
-It was accepted by Denis Forman, the head of Granada Television, and, David Plowright, its programme controller, though Forman proposed to call it "Disappearing World."
+In 1969, encouraged by his wife at the time, Caroline, an anthropologist, Moser wrote a synopsis for a proposed series that he titled The Vanishing Tribes of Latin America.
+It was accepted by Denis Forman, the head of Granada Television, and, David Plowright, its programme controller, though Forman proposed to call it Disappearing World.
 The three agreed that the films would not resemble travelogues and that the people featured would speak for themselves wherever possible, with subtitles.

 Disappearing World became a landmark anthropological series offering intimate portraits of remote communities, like the Cuiva, Embera and Panare of South America, the nomadic Tuareg of the Sahara, the Kurdish Dervishes and the Meo of Laos.
 Each episode was filmed on 16mm film, usually taking about four weeks.
 A three-month edit in the Granada studios in Manchester followed.

 Moser was series editor from 1970 until 1977 and directed five episodes himself.
 His first, The Last of the Cuiva, in 1971, working with the anthropologist Bernard Arcand was filmed about a nomadic Colombian tribe that had barely been touched by contemporary society.
 Others provided insights into the Meo people of Laos (1972), where warfare was leading to the virtual destruction of the entire tribal community, and the Qaderi dervishes of Iranian Kurdistan, an Islamic order of Sunni Kurds with bizarre rituals (1973).
-Another two made by Moser with the Disappearing World team, on the Khalkha of Mongolia, were screened in 1975, but – at the request of the Mongolian government – not under the series title.
+Another two made by Moser with the Disappearing World team and the veteran anthropologist Owen Lattimore on the Khalkha of Mongolia, were screened in 1975, but – at the request of the Mongolian government – not under the series title.

 Moser and Charlie Nairn were the producer/directors for the first eight programmes.
 Later on the filmmakers included Andre Singer, Leslie Woodhead, Michael Grigsby and Hugh Brody amongst others.
 The films looked at communities under threat right across South and North America, Africa, Asia, the Middle East and Europe.

 Frontier series

 In 1977–78, while still on the Granada staff, Moser spent eight months with his wife Caroline, plus their two young sons Titus and Nat, living in a bamboo hut built above a swamp in a slum community in Guayaquil, Ecuador.
 Together, they made the film People of the Barrio there, broadcast in 1981 on ATV (later Central Television).
-Moser having resigned from Granada in 1978 following a dispute with the then-powerful in-house technicians’ union, which objected to his frequent employment of small freelance crews.
+Moser having resigned from Granada in 1978 following a dispute with the then-powerful in-house technicians' union, which objected to his frequent employment of small freelance crews.

 This became the first episode of a trilogy in a new series Frontier exploring the lives of people living on the edge of society.
 In a second Frontier trilogy, for Central Independent Television, in 1983, Moser followed the trail of cocaine production from Colombia and Bolivia to its consumption in Florida.